blukatdevelopment/ManafestArena/Planning/stories.md

 ## Completed
 These stories have had a first pass.
 Their acceptance criteria is either completely met, will be scrapped, or will be pushed into new stories.

+**name**: Skin the UI
+**Description**:
+DONE - As a player, I should see a visual theme in the menus that identifies I am playing ManafestArena.

 **name**: Character abilities
 **Description**: